pranomostro/script/README.md

 * cts: select a mail address from $HOME/etc/cntct/list, needs dmenu.
 * dec: simple script for decrypting pgp data.
 	Needs gpg2 and cts.
-* enc: simple script for encrypting an e-mail for somebody.
-	Needs gpg2 as well.
 * ell [LEN]: print the first NUM chars of every input line, substitute the rest with '...'.
 	Needs the '{}' regex notation, tested with sbase sed and GNU sed 4.2.2
 * empty: removes every file from ~/trash
+* enc: simple script for encrypting an e-mail for somebody.
+	Needs gpg2 as well
 * fds: print the flattened directory structure
 * field NUM: print the NUM'th field of every input line.
 * gm ACTION: Perform ACTION in every git repo in the file sources in /usr/local/src.